MagnusVortex/RandomMounts/README.md

 Note from creator:
 This project is meant to help me learn Lua.
-I am aware of other addons that perform similar funcionality (and probably do it better), but I wanted a project that was both interesting and small enough in scope that I would not be overwhelmed.
+I am aware of other addons that perform similar functionality (and probably do it better), but I wanted a project that was both interesting and small enough in scope that I would not be overwhelmed.